Physician Burnout: Signs, Symptoms & Prevention Strategies

 Recognize the Signs of Physician Burnout

 Emotional exhaustion forms the foundation of burnout in physicians [2].
-Doctors often feel completely drained, both physically and emotionally, at the end of each day.
+Doctors often feel completely drained, both physically and emotionally, at the end of each day, with physical exhaustion being a key aspect of burnout that impairs clinical decision-making and overall quality of care.
 Studies indicate that 46% of doctors report high levels of medical burnout symptoms [3].
 This shows up as:

 • Feeling emotionally overextended